TheRealJ-OnCode/Learn-Event-Loop/Readme.md

 ## Advanced Patterns

-> This section is called “Advanced JS” — but I prefer to name it: “Whoever made this — I hope they're proud (and slightly cursed)”.
+> This section is called “Advanced JS” — but I prefer to name it: “Bunu cixardanin ***”.

 ---